pburkholder/decksets/2018-04-cf-summit/text.md

 ## 2. The broken mirror

 ^The person you're talking to, when they look in the mirror, sees someone who has years if not decades of experience running datacenters, spec'ing out hardware, configuring firewalls and routers, and learning the ins & outs of various operating systems.
-What we propose is really threatening to their identity.
+What we propose can be really threatening to their identity.
 We're not taking away their worries, we're potentially taking away their sense of self.

-^This is real, and even if, or particularly if, some administrator mandates a move to a PaaS.
-And it's unlikely that the true motivation behind this resistance will be discussed openly.
+^This is real, and even if, or particularly if, there's an mandate coming from on high.
+And it won't be expressed openly, the speaker may just see their objections fully rooted in the org's best interests.

-^What I'm finding is that it works to shift the conversation to all the things the PaaS doesn't do.
+^What I'm finding is that it works to shift the conversation to all the things the PaaS or Automation doesn't do.
 The PaaS won't run every application.
 The applications that aren't cloud-ready need their expertise to get them to cloud ready.
 The PaaS is still dumb: it doesn't know how to scale your application.
 It doesn't know what to do with the logs it ships you.
 That's still on you.
 And the PaaS doesn't do all the things you've been wanting to do but never had time for: real CI/CD, meaningful dashboards, sensible alerting so you can sleep through the night, or finally getting the developers the tools they need.

-^There are flavors of this.
-"PaaS isn't a serious proposition, only for toys" and

 ^The broken mirror has one particular manifestation that needs to be called out as its own barrier.
 Namely, that "we already have a PaaS"